pi-top/Further-Link/README.rst

 Further Link
 ============

-Further Link is a web server application, intended to run on `pi-top`_ hardware, which allows communicating with the device from `pi-top Further`_.
+Further Link is server application, intended to run on `pi-top`_ hardware, which allows communicating with the device from `pi-top Further`_.It is accessible by both HTTP/websocket and Bluetooth GATT protocols

 The primary use case of this is to remotely run Further user's code (python3 usually) on the pi-top, with full interactivity via a websocket api.